 I have experience in handling big datasets (wrangling, analyzing and visualizing, with Stata or R).
-From 2019–2022 I worked as an economist in SALDRU—looking at labour and macroeconomic trends in South Africa—as well as working for a behavioural economics consultancy.
+From 2019 onwards, I have worked as an economist in SALDRU—looking at labour and macroeconomic trends in South Africa.
+I also worked for a behavioural economics consultancy.
 Through this experience, and my post-graduate Economics courses, I am a proficient statistician, with an understanding of survey design and time series forecasting.
 My research simulating earnings cuts during the covid-19 lockdown fed into the national policy debate on the furlough scheme (the Temporary Employer/Employee Relief Scheme (TERS)).

-Towards the end of 2021 I decided on a slight career change away from academia, in order to get industry experience with data skills and computing.
-From Jan-May 2022, I worked in the fast-moving consumer goods (FMCG) industry, as a Junior Data Visualization Developer at DataOrbis (a data analytics company).
+Towards the end of 2021, I sought industry experience with data skills and computing.
+From Jan–May 2022, I worked in the fast-moving consumer goods (FMCG) industry, as a Junior Data Visualization Developer at DataOrbis (a data analytics company).
 In that role, I used Tableau to edit and refresh business intelligence (BI) dashboards for retail manufacturers, so that they could constantly observe how their products were performing in the market.
-Beginning in May 2022, I am starting as a Quantitative Developer at Kastelo, where I am developing algorithmic arbitrage trading strategy.
+From May–July 2022, I practiced arbitrage on the cryptocurrency market, using Python.

 I have done introductory courses in Python and SQL (e.g. on DataCamp), and currently my aim is to work through the Microsoft Azure Data Engineer Associate Certification.
 My Microsoft Documentation profile is https://docs.microsoft.com/en-za/users/aidanhorn

 Feb 2019 – March 2020: Master of Commerce in Economics